Fact-GPT/Team_GPT/prototype/README.txt

 // How to run this code //

+- Download ALL files onto local drive

-You will need API keys for both OpenAI and Google Cloud.
+- You will need API keys for both OpenAI and Google Cloud.
 More information on how to get API keys for these services can be found at https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key and https://support.google.com/googleapi/answer/6158862 respectively.

-You will also need to create a file called "config.py" in the same directory as "app.py".
-In the file, define the following variables:

-gpt_api_key = '<your OpenAI API key>'
-my_headers = {'User-Agent': '<your user agent>; <your email>. <your purpose for using the data>.'}
-google_api_key = '<your Google Cloud API key>' user_agent = '<your user agent>; <your email>. <your purpose for using the data>.'

-You can find your user agent by simply searching for "my user agent" in Google.

-After doing the above:

-- Download ALL files onto local drive
+- Follow the instructions to fill in your custom details in "config_TEMPLATE.py", and rename it "config.py".

 - Run app.py on a Flask server through your terminal
-- On the app, enter up to 5000 characters in the text box or upload a file with either a .docx or .pdf extension

 -----